 Radial bands sign

-The exact pathogenesis of radial bands is uncertain, but they are thought to relate to dysfuction of, or injury to the radial glial fibers (which go on to transform into astrocytes) and form the scaffolding over which neurons migrate from the periventricular germinal matrix to the cortex 2,3.
+The exact pathogenesis of radial bands is uncertain, but they are thought to relate to dysfunction of, or injury to, the radial glial fibres (which go on to transform into astrocytes) and form the scaffolding over which neurons migrate from the periventricular germinal matrix to the cortex 2,3.

-These radial bands appear a linear regions of signal abnormality extending form the ventricle to the cortex, oven slightly fanning out as it reaches the periphery.
+These radial bands appear as linear regions of signal abnormality extending form the ventricle to the cortex, slightly fanning out as they reach the periphery.

 - T1: iso to hypointense